Alexfx20/SlackBot/README.md

 # SlackBot
-Try to create a SlackBot for fun
+Try to create a SlackBot with SalesForce Integration